Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_0/exercise_0_description.rst

 2. Next, implement the **rot_global2body(control_commands, euler_angs)** function.
 Use the rotation matrix you obtained from **euler2rotmat(euler_angs)** to transform the velocity commands from the world frame to the body frame.
 This step is crucial for ensuring that the drone's movements are correctly aligned with its current orientation.

-3. Test your implementation in the Webots simulation environment (**drone_world_exercise_2**).
-You should observe that the drone responds accurately to control commands and reaches each of the yellow spheres despite its spinning motion.
+3. Test your implementation in the Webots simulation environment (**crazyflie_world_exercise**).
+You should observe that the drone can now be flown in the body frame, and that the control commands are correctly aligned with the drone's orientation.

 Bonus challenge
 ---------------